plone/training/configuring_customizing.rst

 .. only:: not presentation

-    Click 'save' and check results in the a different browser-tab.
+    Click 'save' and check results in the a different browser tab.
 How did that happen?

     The UI leaves a lot to be desired.
-In a professional context this is no-go (no version-control, no syntax-highlighting etc. pp.).
-But everybody uses portal_skins it to make quick fixes to sites that are already online.
+In a professional context this is no-go (no version control, no syntax highlighting etc.).
+But everybody uses portal_skins to make quick fixes to sites that are already online.

     Let's add some more css to make our site a little responsive: